NORTH AMERICA:

 in Blog, Document Security, DRM, PDF Security

-Using DRM to expire documents.
+Using DRM to expire documents

 At the risk of stating the obvious, not all PDF documents are supposed to last forever.